-10.4.3 Written Complaints

-- (a) The designated election official must provide the canvass board with any written complaint submitted by a registered elector about a voting device. - (b) If the complaint is resolved, the designated election official must provide the details of the resolution. - (c) If the complaint is pending resolution when the board meets to conduct the canvass, the designated election official must provide a proposal for how the issue will be resolved. - 10.5 Official Abstract and Reporting to the Secretary of State - 10.5.1 The official county abstract must include, by precinct or ballot style, where applicable: - (a) The total number of active registered electors on election day; - (b) The total number of registered electors (active and inactive) on election day;

-- (c) The statement of votes counted by race and ballot question or issue; and - (d) The total number of ballots cast in the election. - 10.5.2 A county must submit the state portion of the abstract and the ENR upload required by Rule 11.10.5 to the Secretary of State in the format approved by the Secretary of State.
-The state portion of the abstract must include: - (a) The summary of votes cast for each state race and each ballot question or issue; and - (b) The total number of ballots counted in the election. - 10.6 The County Abstract is the Official Permanent Record - 10.6.1 The designated election official must keep all official canvass reports and forms as part of the official permanent election record. - 10.6.2 Once the canvass board certifies the abstract it may not withdraw the certification.
-In the event of a recount, the canvass board may only affirm or amend the abstract. - 10.7 Role of the Secretary of State - 10.7.1 As part of the Secretary's duties under section 1-1-107, C.R.S., the Secretary may provide guidance and investigate imperfections as outlined below. - 10.7.2 The county clerk or the canvass board may request that the Secretary of State provide guidance and support to the canvass board in the exercise of the board's duties. - 10.7.3 If, in the course of assisting a canvass board, the Secretary of State discovers an imperfection that the Secretary believes may affect the conduct of other canvass boards, the Secretary may provide notice to other counties regarding the nature of the imperfection. - 10.8 Recount generally - 10.8.1 The purpose of a recount is to re-tabulate the ballots. - 10.8.2 For statewide or federal races, ballot issues or ballot questions, the county clerk must coordinate scheduling the recount through the Secretary of State's office so that it can ensure adequate observer coverage. - 10.8.3 If there is a recount in a local jurisdiction whose borders encompass area in more than one county, the controlling county, as defined in Rule 4.2.2, must coordinate the scheduling and conduct of the recount with each county that shares the jurisdiction. - 10.9 Recount cost estimates and reimbursements - 10.9.1 A county must submit a request for reimbursement for a mandatory recount of a state or federal race or ballot measure using the Secretary of State approved form.
-The county may not request reimbursement for meals or normal overhead costs or regular employee compensation.
-The county must include itemized costs for reasonable expenditures, including: - (a) Mailings and notices;
+- (2) Ballots rejected by each code. - 10.5.2 Any written documentation regarding official results must be included as part of the canvass. - 10.5.3 Written Complaints - (a) The designated election official must provide the canvass board with any written complaint submitted by a registered elector about a voting device. - (b) If the complaint is resolved, the designated election official must provide the details of the resolution. - (c) If the complaint is pending resolution when the board meets to conduct the canvass, the designated election official must provide a proposal for how the issue will be resolved. - 10.6 Official Abstract and Reporting to the Secretary of State - 10.6.1 The official county abstract must include, by precinct or ballot style, where applicable: - (a) The total number of active registered electors on election day; - (b) The total number of registered electors (active and inactive) on election day; - (c) The statement of votes counted by race and ballot question or issue; and - (d) The total number of ballots cast in the election. - 10.6.2 A county must submit the state portion of the abstract and the ENR upload required by Rule 11.10.5 to the Secretary of State in the format approved by the Secretary of State.
+The state portion of the abstract must include: - (a) The summary of votes cast for each state race and each ballot question or issue; and - (b) The total number of ballots counted in the election. - 10.7 The County Abstract is the Official Permanent Record - 10.7.1 The designated election official must keep all official canvass reports and forms as part of the official permanent election record. - 10.7.2 Once the canvass board certifies the abstract it may not withdraw the certification.
+In the event of a recount, the canvass board may only affirm or amend the abstract. - 10.8 Role of the Secretary of State - 10.8.1 As part of the Secretary's duties under section 1-1-107, C.R.S., the Secretary may provide guidance and investigate imperfections as outlined below. - 10.8.2 The county clerk or the canvass board may request that the Secretary of State provide guidance and support to the canvass board in the exercise of the board's duties.

+10.8.3 If, in the course of assisting a canvass board, the Secretary of State discovers an imperfection that the Secretary believes may affect the conduct of other canvass boards, the Secretary may provide notice to other counties regarding the nature of the imperfection.